 The group we support in Colombia is directly involved with the Bogotá city pound (there is only 1 pound in a city of 8 million people) and many healthy and adoptable dogs get euthanized every Tuesday and Thursday.
 While they are there, they are poorly fed and sheltered, and there is little investment in caring for dogs, as the majority will be euthanized anyway.
 The waiting period for a dog picked up by the pound is sometimes only 48 hours -- pregnant and sick dogs are among the first to be euthanized.

 Our Canadian volunteers know that we cannot save all of these dogs and find them loving homes in Canada – that's not our objective – but every life saved makes a difference.
-Moreover, our success stories serve as an example.
-Our Canadian dogs are ambassadors for responsible pet ownership and the local "adopt, don't buy" movement in Colombia.
-They are living proof that these animals are not disposable – it is possible to adopt a stray, save a friend, and live happily ever after!
+We actively promote responsible adoption of our pup to loving Colombian families.
+And our Canadian success stories serve as an example: they are ambassadors for responsible pet ownership and the local "adopt, don't buy" movement in Colombia -- and living proof that these animals are not disposable – it is possible to adopt a stray, save a friend, and live happily ever after!

 Many volunteers fight daily for these dogs and their right to live and be loved.
 Hopefully, the statistics will change one day.
 All we can do in the meantime is share our story, and keep saving one dog at a time.